techidaily/site-win11/source/_posts/optimal-pomodoro-strategies-best-windows-timer-selections.md

 ![FocusMe pomodoro content blocker windows](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/focusme-pomodoro-content-blocker-windows.jpg)

- FocusMe is a premium[app that can help you block distractions](https://www.makeuseof.com/apps-extensions-to-avoid-distraction/) .
+ FocusMe is a premium [app that can help you block distractions](https://www.makeuseof.com/apps-extensions-to-avoid-distraction/) .
 It is a customizable content blocker that can automatically block or limit the use of websites taking your precious time.

  Pomodoro Focus is one part of FocusMe.
 The basic idea is to limit distractions by blocking social media, adult sites, Steam games and limiting internet usage so that you can focus on your work more.